toluogbaro/OpenGL-Platformer/README.md

 Then Ill do step 3

-From January 2024, I'll focus more on the finishing touches until its submission time
+From Beginning of January 2024, I'll focus on Step 4 and the finishing touches until its submission time

 For my stretch goals, I want to add SDL audio and make a couple custom game tunes with Bosca Ceoil if I have the time